tedca77/IME/README.md

 ```
 ## Places

-This section is quite complicated, so it is recommended to simply copy from the output from an IME run and modify as appropriate - for instancing adding a "friendlyname", or correcting a street address.
+This section is quite complicated, so it is recommended to simply copy from the output from an IME run and modify as appropriate - for instance adding a "friendlyname", or correcting a street address.

 * **display_name**: this is shown in the HTML output but does not update the files
 * **lat**: latitude value